Skip to main content

 Step 1: Comprehensive Examination and Diagnostics

-Your initial consultation involves much more extensive evaluation than a typical dental visit. our prosthodontic team examines your teeth, gums, bite, and jaw relationships.
+Your initial consultation involves much more extensive evaluation than a typical dental visit.
+Our prosthodontic team examines your teeth, gums, bite, and jaw relationships.
 We take detailed photographs and may order specialized imaging like cone-beam CT scans if needed to understand bone structure and tooth positioning.
 Bite records and impressions are taken.

 Based on this information, Elite Prosthetic Dentistry develops a diagnosis of your dental condition and explains what contributed to your current situation.